 Documenting Attention Deficit Disorder (ADD)

-Students who are seeking support services from the University of Puget Sound on the basis of a diagnosis of ADD are required to submit documentation to verify eligibility.
+Students who are disability accommodations on the basis of a diagnosis of ADD are required to submit documentation to verify eligibility.
 Documentation of AD/HD consists of the provision of professional testing and evaluation and a written report that addresses specific academic needs of the student.

 The following guidelines are provided in the interest of assuring that the evaluation and report are appropriate for documenting eligibility:

 - The report should be prepared by a qualified professional (e.g. licensed psychologist, psychiatrist, or physician)

 - Present clear and specific evidence, which identifies the individual’s present level of functioning and how the student’s education may be impacted.

 - How long the diagnostician has treated the student and the date of last contact